cloudposse/github-authorized-keys/README.md

 ## Screenshots

 **Administrators**
-* Automatically provision new users to production servers simply by adding them to a designatd GitHub team (e.g. `production-ssh`).
+* Automatically provision new users to production servers simply by adding them to a designatd GitHub team (e.g. `ssh`).
   ![Demo](docs/github-team-demo.png)
 * No need to keep `authorized_keys` up to date because keys are pulled directly from github.com API and *optionally* cached in etcd
 * Immediately revoke SSH access to servers by evicting users from the GitHub team